sam-hurley/sam-hurley/README.md

 Junior Software Developer
 -------------------------

+Went from driving a forklift 🚜 to driving in a pair 🍐 (still unsure which carries the most danger 😝)

+Recently graduated the Northcoders' software development bootcamp in JavaScript 💻

 Looking to contribute to making meaningful impacts that make people’s lives easier and improve long-term well-being through tech 🧑‍💻
-Recently graduated the Northcoders' software development bootcamp in JavaScript 💻

 * 🌍  I'm based in Leeds, UK
 * ✉️  You can contact me at [samhurley4@hotmail.com](mailto:samhurley4@hotmail.com)